 Unfortunately, everything came to a crashing halt when the Great Depression hit and the railroads couldn’t afford to extend their lines across Puget Sound.
 Much of Port Townsend’s population left, and the buildings were abandoned.
 Now, after careful restoration, they give the town it’s quaint feel.

 Still deep in maritime relevancy, Port Townsend is now a hub for independent boat builders.
 Walking through the marina to view the vessels docked here is entertaining – even if you know nothing about boats!
-There were also a few friendly locals that were willing to pose for a photo with Ty and Buster.

-Ride The Ferry to Victoria
+Ride The Ferry To Victoria

-From Port Angeles on the northern shore of the Olympic Peninsula, you can a 90-minute ferry to Victoria, British Columbia.
+From Port Angeles, on the northern shore of the Olympic Peninsula, you can take a 90-minute ferry ride to Victoria, British Columbia.
 Victoria is a gorgeous, walkable city and fun place to explore with your dogs.
-If you plan to make this trip, be sure to pack your passport and your dog’s vaccination records.